EmporioZ/Go2_ROS2_SDK_Container_02/README.md

 ## To be continue......(2025.03)

 ## Update beta0.2 (2025.04.08)
 the docker-compose.yaml has been changed.
 Add a share space between the host and container.
+In the docker-compose.yaml:
+My folder is "/home/silco/data_share_container", change it by yours.
+And in the docker the folder name is "/data_share", you change it by you like.
+"
+volumes:
+      - /home/silco/data_share_container:/data_share
+"
 So you can get the file directly by using
-" "
+...
+ros2 bag record -o /data_share/data01 /camera/image_raw
+...